attackfrog/lattice/docs/draft.md

 * `$navbar-link-underline-thickness` - change the thickness of the on-hover underlining of navbar links
 * `$navbar-image-max-height` - change the maximum height of images in the navbar

 Alternatively you can write your own navbar style from scratch as a mixin called `navbar()`, in `_mixins-custom.scss`.
 If you do this, you'll also want to add a mixin called `nav-align($align)` that will take care of center- and right-justifying the navbar when passed `center` and `right`.
+A `nav-fill()` mixin will be applied to the `.fill` class.
 If your navbar wraps for small screens, you may also want to write a mixin called `nav-nowrap()` that turns that behavior off.

 -------------------------------------------------------------------------------